jendrikseipp/rednotebook/README.txt

 ===== THANKS =====
   - The authors of the programs listed under 'requirements'
   - Everaldo Coelho (www.everaldo.com) for the excellent icon
+  - The txt2tags team for their super handy markup-tool